-Tencent claims new AI chat bot skills comparable to ChatGPT
+Tencent Claims New Ai Chat Bot Skills Comparable To Chatgpt

 Hunyuan Aide has "powerful Chinese language writing ability, the ability to make logical inferences in complicated linguistic contexts, and reliable task execution ability", Tencent, which owns the WeChat super-app, said in a statement on Thursday.

-The artificial intelligence-powered ChatGPT, created by San Francisco company OpenAI, has caused a sensation for its ability to write essays, poems or programming code on demand within seconds, sparking widespread fears of cheating or of professions becoming obsolete.
+The artificial intelligence-powered ChatGPT, created by San Francicompany OpenAI, has caused a sensation for its ability to write essays, poems or programming code on demand within seconds, sparking widespread fears of cheating or of professions becoming obsolete.

-Chinese tech giants have joined the global rush to develop rival software, with e-commerce stalwarts Alibaba and JD.com also announcing similar projects.
+Chinese tech giants have joined the global rush to develop rival software, with e-commerce stalwarts Alibaba and JDalso announcing similar projects.

 A program on WeChat allowing users to access a beta version of Hunyuan Aide went online this week, though there was still a waiting list on Thursday to try out the chatbot.